docpad/docpad-plugin-paged/README.md

 * /3/
 * etc...

-Set `pagePrefix` to add a prefix path to the page numbers.
+Set `prefix` to add a prefix path to the page numbers.

-For example, after setting `pagePrefix: 'page'`, the generated url pattern will be:
+For example, after setting `prefix: 'page'`, the generated url pattern will be:

 * /archives/
 * /archives/page/1/